How much does a website cost? Is there such a thing as a website cost blueprint?

 - Weebly: $22 – $49

 When it comes to functionality, website builders also offer plugins and apps to enhance your site.
-Many of them are free, but there are also premium solutions for things like building an online shop.
+Many of them are free, but there are also premium solutions for features like building an online shop.
 These come on top of your basic costs.
 Here are some example prices for different website builders:

 - Wix: $3 – $20/month